studenttak/modules/0435/mdModule.md

 2. Define TTPASM labels as offsets to access items on the frame:
   * Explain why items on the frame are at the specific offsets
 3. Guidance to implementation in TTPASM:
-  * Break the implementation into conceptual steps, each focusing on a specific task (e.g., frame allocation, parameter access, variable access, assignments, etc.)
+  * Break the implementation into conceptual steps, each focusing on describing a specific task (e.g., frame allocation, parameter access, variable access, assignments, etc.).
+Avoid specific syntax, mnemonics, or direct instructions.
   * For each step:
     * Explain what needs to be done in terms of stack operations, register usage and memory access.
     * Refer to offsets from the stack pointer for accessing frame items using labels, without detailing the corresponding TTPASM code